valtimo-platform/valtimo-documentation/release-notes/major9/09.16.0/valtimo-frontend-libraries.md

 ## Deprecations

-No deprecations.
+No new deprecations.

 ## Known issues

-No known issues.
+No new known issues.